 Hemp hearts and chia seeds also give you a big bang for your buck in the healthy fat department, and they also add texture to your smoothie.

 To keep it simple, I use frozen fruit almost 100% of the time.
 With the ability to buy organic produce in bulk at Costco, we always have 3 – 4 bags at any given time in the freezer.
-Along with smoothies, the kids make ice cream, sorbet, and fruit leathers on the regular, so they are a must for us.
-We annually pick berries, and order in bulk from a Michigan orchard dark cherries and 10# blueberries, so we’ve always got enough in the freezer.
+Along with smoothies, the kids make ice cream, sorbet, and fruit leathers on the regular, so those are a must for us.
+We annually pick berries, and order in bulk from a Michigan orchard dark cherries and blueberries, so we’ve always got enough in the freezer.

-A tip about using bananas ….these guys are high in sugar, so we began only using a half banana per person in our smoothies.
-Now, they give smoothies a fantastic soft and creamy texture, so we don’t like to do without.
+Bananas help to thicken and sweeten smoothies and are a very popular ingredients.
+A tip about using bananas … these guys are high in sugar, so we began only using a half banana per person in our smoothies.
 To use less, what we do is peel, slice like coins, freeze, and then store in a gallon ziploc.
 When it’s smoothie time, grab a few frozen coins and toss into the blender.
-You’ll have added a thickener and a nice texture with a bit of sweet and it’ll be perfect.
 The sweeter and more milkshake-like you want your smoothie, the more banana you’ll use.

 To add more nutrients to smoothies, the following are tasty additions:

 Hemp hearts, chia seeds, spirulina, greens powders, nut butters, coconut butter, and bee pollen.
-These can all be purchased both online and in natural foods stores these days and are easily accessible.
+These can all be purchased both online or in natural foods stores.
+They are becoming more and more common.

 How to Make Your Smoothie